DerGuru/The-Resonant/New Chapters/Part2/P2-17_The_Reckoning.md

-## Ch.
-17 - The Reckoning
+# Ch.
+17 - "Containment teams are coming"

-They came at dawn.
+The call came at 3 AM.

 Jason woke to RAE's urgent voice: *Movement outside your building.
 Three vehicles.
 Personnel signatures consistent with containment teams.*